cesarderio/reading-notes/401-reading-notes/SQL.md

 * **SELECT** is a basic command when fetching data from a database using a query.

-* **FROM** keyword is used to tell "where" we want to gather the information from. (what comlumn/table/location)
+* **FROM** keyword is used to tell "where" we want to gather the information from /(what comlumn/table/location).

-* **Splat** is the *, which is a shortcut to fretch all information from all columns.
+* **Splat** is the *, which is a shortcut to fetch all information from all columns.

 * **ORDER BY** is the command for how to sort the information/query response.

-* **ASC** & **DESC** are the commands to sort in ascending order or descending order.
-(Year, age, alphabetical, etc.)
+* **ASC** & **DESC** are the commands to sort in ascending order or descending order.(Year, age, alphabetical, etc.).

 * **LIMIT** is the command to limit how many results/rows are returned.

-* **OFFSET** is the command to specify "from where" to start returning the data. (i.e. request top 3 movies, starting at number 2 would return 3, 4, 5)
+* **OFFSET** is the command to specify "from where" to start returning the data. (i.e. request top 3 movies, starting at number 2 would return 3, 4, 5).

 ### SCHEMA

-* used to describe collection of tables and relationships in the database.
+* Used to describe collection of tables and relationships in the database.

 * **WHERE** is a command to filter by using conditions.